All Episodes

 I won't be home for dinner.

-I gotta study Abu Grab pictures.
+I got to study Abu Grab pictures.

-In an email to the Times, Chris Gray, the chief spokesman for the Army investigations unit, wrote, We have had several detainees claim that they were the person depicted in that photograph in question.
+In an email to the Times, Chris Gray, the chief spokesman for the Army Investigations Unit, wrote, We have had several detainees claim that they were the person depicted in that photograph in question.

 Our investigation indicates that the person that you have is not the detainee who was depicted in the photograph released in connection with the Abu Grab investigation.